SAP Arena: Boxing

-Heavyweight boxer Wladimir Klitschko won or defended titles at the arena on four separate occasions between 2006 and 2013.
+Heavyweight boxer Wladimir Klitschko won or defended titles at the arena on four occasions from 2006 to 2013.

 Services

 In January 2018 the SAP Arena became the first multi-purpose arena in Germany that provides location-based services like indoor navigation and proximity marketing to its visitors.
 Therefore, name sponsor SAP has had the arena equipped with 630 iBeacons by the German technology startup Favendo.

 Transport links

 A tram line (number 6) connects the SAP Arena to Mannheim city center and a newly built road connection to the B38a motorway connects it to the A 656 Autobahn, leading to the A656/A 6 interchange, connecting eastbound Mannheim to Heidelberg (A656), and north-southbound to Frankfurt, Karlsruhe and Stuttgart (A6), as well as a little north on the A6 to Kaiserlautern (westbound).